+(i) Where there is more than one statement made under (g) of this subsection, or there is a warning describing the psychoactive effects of the ((marijuana)) cannabis product, provided they are not false or misleading, the disclaimer must state, "These statements have not been evaluated by the State of Washington.
+This product is not intended to diagnose, treat, cure, or prevent any disease."
 (7) ((Marijuana)) Cannabis topicals.
-The following standards ap- - (7) ((Marijuana)) Cannabis topicals.
-The following standards apply to all packaging and labeling of ((marijuana)) cannabis topicals: - (a) Containers or packaging containing a (( $\frac{marijuana}{marijuana}$ )) cannabis topical must protect the product from contamination.
-Containers or packaging must not impart any toxic or harmful substance to the (( $\frac{mar-ijuana}{ijuana}$ )) cannabis topical.
+The following standards apply to all packaging and labeling of ((marijuana)) cannabis topicals:

+(a) Containers or packaging containing a ((marijuana)) cannabis topical must protect the product from contamination.
+Containers or packaging must not impart any toxic or harmful substance to the ((marijuana)) cannabis topical.

-- (b) ((Marijuana)) Cannabis topicals must not be labeled as organic unless permitted by the U.S. Department of Agriculture consistent with the Organic Foods Production Act. - (c) ((Marijuana)) Cannabis topicals must comply with the version of NIST Handbook 130, Uniform Packaging and Labeling regulation adopted in chapter 16-662 WAC. - (d) Labels for ((marijuana)) cannabis topicals must clearly and visibly provide all of the following information: - (i) The business or trade name and the nine digit Washington state unified business identifier (UBI) number of the licensees that produced and processed the ((marijuana)) cannabis products; - (ii) The lot number of the product (the unique identifier number generated by the board's traceability system).
-This must be the same number that appears on the transport manifest; - (iii) The label must prominently display the net weight in ounces and grams or volume as applicable, and may not exceed serving and transaction limits as described in WAC 314-55-095; - (iv) Total THC (delta-9-tetrahydrocannabinol) meaning the concentration of THC and THCA, total CBD (cannabidiol) meaning the concentration of CBDA and CBD, using the formulas referenced in WAC 314-55-102; - (v) Medically and scientifically accurate and reliable information about the health and safety risks posed by ((marijuana)) cannabis use; and - (vi) A list of all ingredients in descending order of predominance by weight or volume as applicable. - (e) Labels for ((marijuana)) cannabis topicals may not contain any statement, depiction, or illustration that: - (i) Is false or misleading, consistent with guidance provided in 21 C.F.R.
+(b) ((Marijuana)) Cannabis topicals must not be labeled as organic unless permitted by the U.S. Department of Agriculture consistent with the Organic Foods Production Act.

+(c) ((Marijuana)) Cannabis topicals must comply with the version of NIST Handbook 130, Uniform Packaging and Labeling regulation adopted in chapter 16-662 WAC.

+(d) Labels for ((marijuana)) cannabis topicals must clearly and visibly provide all of the following information:

+(i) The business or trade name and the nine digit Washington state unified business identifier (UBI) number of the licensees that produced and processed the ((marijuana)) cannabis or ((marijuana)) cannabis products;

+(ii) The lot number of the product (the unique identifier number generated by the board's traceability system).
+This must be the same number that appears on the transport manifest;

+(iii) The label must prominently display the net weight in ounces and grams or volume as applicable, and may not exceed serving and transaction limits as described in WAC 314-55-095;

+(iv) Total THC (delta-9-tetrahydrocannabinol) meaning the concentration of THC and THCA, total CBD (cannabidiol) meaning the concentration of CBDA and CBD, using the formulas referenced in WAC 314-55-102;

+(v) Medically and scientifically accurate and reliable information about the health and safety risks posed by ((marijuana)) cannabis use; and

+(vi) A list of all ingredients in descending order of predominance by weight or volume as applicable.

+(e) Labels for ((marijuana)) cannabis topicals may not contain any statement, depiction, or illustration that:

+(i) Is false or misleading, consistent with guidance provided in 21 C.F.R.
 Sec.
-101.18(a); - (ii) Promotes over consumption; - (iii) Represents the use of ((marijuana)) cannabis has curative or therapeutic effects; - (iv) Depicts a person under the age of (( $\frac{\text{twenty-one}}{\text{onsum-ing}}$ ) cannabis, or is especially appealing to persons under (( $\frac{\text{twenty-one}}{\text{one}}$ )) 21 years of age as defined in subsection (1)(c) of this section. - (f) The following warning statements must be included on all labels for all ((marijuana)) cannabis topicals.
-The following warning statements must be legible, unobscured, and visible to the consumer: - (i) "Unlawful outside Washington State;" - (ii) The (( $\frac{\text{marijuana}}{\text{man}}$ )) $\frac{\text{cannabis}}{\text{cannabis}}$ universal symbol as provided in WAC 314-55-106; and - (iii) "DO NOT EAT" in bold, capital letters. - (g) Product labeling for ((marijuana)) cannabis topicals identified as compliant ((marijuana)) cannabis product under RCW 69.50.375(4) and chapter 246-70 WAC may include: - (i) A structure or function claim describing the intended role of the product to maintain the structure or any function of the body; or - (ii) Characterization of the documented mechanism by which the product acts to maintain such structure or function, provided that the claim is truthful and not misleading. - (iii) Any statement made under this subsection may not claim to diagnose, mitigate, treat, cure, or prevent any disease. - (h) Where there is one statement made under (g) of this subsection, or there is a warning describing the psychoactive effects of the
+101.18(a);

+(iii) Represents the use of ((marijuana)) cannabis has curative or therapeutic effects;

+(iv) Depicts a person under the age of ((twenty-one)) 21 consuming ((marijuana)) cannabis, or is especially appealing to persons under ((twenty-one)) 21 years of age as defined in subsection (1)(c) of this section.

+(f) The following warning statements must be included on all labels for all ((marijuana)) cannabis topicals.
+The following warning statements must be legible, unobscured, and visible to the consumer:

+(i) "Unlawful outside Washington State;"

+(ii) The ((marijuana)) cannabis universal symbol as provided in WAC 314-55-106; and

+(iii) "DO NOT EAT" in bold, capital letters.

+(g) Product labeling for ((marijuana)) cannabis topicals identified as compliant ((marijuana)) cannabis product under RCW 69.50.375(4) and chapter 246-70 WAC may include:

+(i) A structure or function claim describing the intended role of the product to maintain the structure or any function of the body; or

+(ii) Characterization of the documented mechanism by which the product acts to maintain such structure or function, provided that the claim is truthful and not misleading.

+(iii) Any statement made under this subsection may not claim to diagnose, mitigate, treat, cure, or prevent any disease.